 Computational Molecular Biology Option

-This option is offered within the following major(s):
+This option is available within the Biochemistry and Molecular Biology major at the following location:

 The Computational Molecular Biology option is designed for students interested in the interface of molecular biology, computer science, and statistics.
 It provides strong preparation for graduate school in computational biology as well as the biotechnology and pharmaceutical industry workforce.
 This option couples the comprehensive core training in biochemistry and molecular biology with advanced course work in mathematics, statistics, computer science, and bioinformatics.
-Students are strongly encouraged to participate in undergraduate research, and up to six research credits can be applied to the Upper-division Science Elective requirements.
+Students are strongly encouraged to participate in undergraduate research, and up to six research credits can be applied to the electives.
 Faculty advisors work with students to identify elective courses, undergraduate research opportunities, and professional internships that support their individual interests.

 Option Code: 973